tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 UCSCext/CMPR_X412/QWeek1/Homework1/src/Homework1.java
 ```

-...and none of the other files were copied over - because of the `.gitignore`.
+...and none of the other files were copied over - the `.gitignore` file, created above, prevented that from happening.

 # Verify the Project Runs